Supersingular irreducible symplectic varieties: Supersingular symplectic varieties

 The construction methods for symplectic varieties over fields of positive characteristic are somehow limited as is in the case over the complex numbers.
-Let us mention some examples which will be studied later in this paper. \begin{example} \begin{enumerate}[$(i)$] \item The 2-dimensional symplectic varieties are K3 surfaces; \item the Hilbert scheme of length-$n$ subschemes on a K3 surface (\cite{MR730926}); \item smooth moduli spaces of stable sheaves (or more generally stable complexes with respect to some Bridgeland stability condition) on a K3 surface (\cite{Mukai84}, \cite{O97}, \cite{MR1664696}, \cite{BM14}, \cite{BMProj14}), under some mild numeric conditions on the Mukai vector and the polarization (see Proposition \ref{msheaf}); \item the generalized Kummer varieties $K_n(A)$ associated to an abelian surface $A$ (\cite{MR730926}), provided that it is smooth over $k$ (the smoothness condition does not always hold, see \cite{Sc09}).
-By definition, it is the fiber of the isotrivial fibration $s: A^{[n+1]}\to A$, where $s$ sends a subscheme to the summation of its support (with multiplicities). \item The Albanese fiber of a smooth moduli space of stable sheaves (or more generally Bridgeland stable objects in the derived category) on an abelian surface (\cite{Mukai84}, \cite{Yo01}), under some mild numeric conditions on the Mukai vector and the polarization, provided that it is smooth over $k$ (see Proposition \ref{msheaf:ab}). \end{enumerate}
+Let us collect some examples. \begin{example} \begin{enumerate}[$(i)$] \item When $p>2$, two-dimensional symplectic varieties are nothing but K3 surfaces.
+When $p=2$, there is an extra class, namely, the supersingular Enriques surfaces, which are also irreducible symplectic but with $\dim H^1(\mathcal{O})=1$; \item the Hilbert scheme of length-$n$ subschemes on a K3 surface (\cite{MR730926}); \item smooth moduli spaces of stable sheaves (or more generally stable complexes with respect to some Bridgeland stability condition) on a K3 surface (\cite{Mukai84}, \cite{O97}, \cite{MR1664696}, \cite{BM14}, \cite{BMProj14}), under some mild numeric conditions on the Mukai vector and the polarization (see Proposition \ref{msheaf}); \item the generalized Kummer varieties $K_n(A)$ associated to an abelian surface $A$ (\cite{MR730926}), provided that it is smooth over $k$ (the smoothness condition does not always hold, see \cite{Sc09}).
+By definition, it is the fiber of the isotrivial fibration $s: A^{[n+1]}\to A$, where $s$ sends a subscheme to the summation of its support (with multiplicities); \item the Albanese fiber of a smooth moduli space of stable sheaves (or more generally Bridgeland stable objects in the derived category) on an abelian surface (\cite{Mukai84}, \cite{Yo01}), under some mild numerical conditions on the Mukai vector and the polarization, provided that it is smooth over $k$ (see Proposition \ref{msheaf:ab}); \item the Fano varieties of lines of smooth cubic fourfolds (\cite{BD85}); \item O'Grady provided in \cite{OG10} and \cite{OG6} other examples by symplectic resolutions of some singular moduli space of semistable sheaves on K3 and abelian surfaces.
+His construction was over $\CC$; see \cite{FLZ20-OG6} for the adaptation to characteristic $p>2$; \item as is shown in the recent work \cite{Srivastava20Enriques}, the punctual Hilbert schemes of supersingular Enriques surfaces (which only exist in characteristic 2) are symplectic varieties but not irreducible symplectic. \end{enumerate}

+Some nice properties for irreducible symplectic varieties defined over the complex numbers, such as the Beauville--Bogomolov quadratic form on the second cohomology and Torelli theorems, can be expected to hold in positive characteristics.
+We refer the readers to \cite{LZ19} for such an attempt via the theory of \textit{displays}.

 \end{example}